-We welcome you to join us in this Royal tradition and ravel in the history and beauty of our downtown Edmonton landmark.
-Enjoy a delightful afternoon tea followed by a historic tour, including our very own spectacular Queen Elizabeth II Suite.*
+We welcome you to join us in this Royal tradition and revel in the history and beauty of our downtown Edmonton landmark.
+Enjoy a delightful afternoon tea followed by a historic tour every Saturday and Sunday, including our very own spectacular Queen Elizabeth II Suite.*

 *Based on availability